ENCCS/julia-for-hpda/content/linear-algebra.rst

       Some answers/comments on the questions:

+      - The principal directions are only defined up to sign: that is why they may get flipped when you rerun the script.
       - When the number of points is only 100, there is not enough data to accurately capture the principal directions so they vary a bit from run to run.
-      -  Even when the number of points is 1000, the principal directions are only defined up to sign: that is why they may get flipped when you rerun the script.

 .. todo::